lindsaytu/ESCAPE-NET/README.md

 Your code should be up and running now!

-## COMMON ISSUES:
+## COMMON ISSUES & CHANGES MADE:

 1. MATLAB files that are newer than v7 may not work.
 To fix this, open a terminal in MATLAB and save with the following command:
 ```
 save('filename.mat', variables, '-v7')
 ```

-2. The ERat label is specified in the dataset being used.
+2. The ERat label in runallCNN_Combined_wfiltsize_BP_Efficient_plus.py is specified in the dataset being used.
 Change this according to the naming convention in your datasets.